A new worm appeared today that exploits the RPC-DCOM vulnerability and tries to repair the flaw to protect against future infections.

 The new worm appears to use the same exploit code as Blaster, Schmugar said.
 When infecting systems, it copies itself to a Windows directory and then tries to infect vulnerable systems on the network.

 The worm then kills the msblast.exe process, which is dropped by Blaster, and deletes that file.
-It then detects which
+It then detects which version of Windows is running and downloads the appropriate patch.

 Some people may champion such a benevolent worm as a Godsend given all the systems infected by Blaster, but antivirus researchers aren't so sure.
 "A kid could have written it to say 'Microsoft couldn't get the patch out but I could.
 Ha ha ha'," said David Perry, Trend Micro Inc.'s global director of education.
 "But the writer could have more nefarious purposes.
 We just don't know."